High Phosphorus Levels, Excess Algal Growth

 Author Aquatic Biologist

-Gass Lake (WBIC 67100) was listed for total phosphorus in 2016.
-The 2018 assessments showed continued impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing thresholds for the Recreation use and Fish and Aquatic Life use.
-Chlorophyll-a sample data clearly exceeded REC thresholds, and nearly exceeded the FAL use thresholds.
-Based on the most updated information, no change in existing impaired waters listing was needed.
+Weyers Lake (WBIC 49400) was assessed during the 2018 listing cycle; total phosphorus sample data exceed the 2018 WisCALM listing thresholds for the Recreation use and Fish and Aquatic Life use.
+Chlorophyll-a sample data did not exceed REC or FAL use thresholds.
+This lake was proposed for the impaired waters list with a total phosphorus listing in 2018.

 Author Ashley Beranek